sirdaniel711/calculator/README.md

-# JavaScript Calculator Project (version 1.7)
+# JavaScript Calculator Project (version 1.8)

 This is a JavaScript calculator project for the Frontend Masters course [Intro to Web Development](https://bthold.github.io/intro-to-web-dev-v2/).

 **[Try the calculator here](https://sirdaniel711.github.io/calculator/)**

 ## To-Do List:
-- Add the ability for repeated "=" clicks to reapply the current operation
 - Add support for scientific/exponential notation, along with an exponential button
-- Currently, the enter key on a keyboard is set to register as "=".
-However, if a button on the calculator is in focus, then this will also cause that button to trigger.
-Currently, the user needs to make sure none of the calculator's buttons are in focus before hitting the enter key.
-Need to look into this more.
+- Improve some of the code efficiency
+- Add some shortcuts (for example, pressing "6" then "x" then "=" would register as 6 x 6 = 36)

 ## Updates:
+- Version 1.8
+    * Added the ability for repeated "=" clicks to reapply the current operation
+    * Added a display for the approximate symbol "~" to show whenever a number is approximated to 15 digits due to screen space limitations
+    * Added a display for the number stored in memory
+    * Fixed an issue where small decimal numbers were not rounding correctly to 15 digits
+    * Fixed the issue with the buttons being in focus
 - Version 1.7
     * Fixed a few errors where the backspace would not work properly
     * Updated the button layout